hyde65/casting-agency/README.md

 ```

 #### DELETE '/actors/\<int:id>'
-- Delete an actor utilizing a bearer token and path parameter
+- Delete an actor utilizing a bearer token and the id of the actor through path parameter
 - Request Arguments:
     - Header authorization bearer token.
     - Path parameter utilizing the id.

 Example:

 DELETE '/actors/3'

 header